felicity-borg/Microsoft-TDSP/Docs/collaboartive-Coding.md

 # Collaborative coding with Git

 This article describes how to use Git as the collaborative code development framework for data science projects.
 The article covers how to link code in Azure Repos to [agile development](https://github.com/felicity-borg/Microsoft-TDSP/blob/master/Docs/project-execution.md) work items in Azure Boards, how to do code reviews, and how to create and merge pull requests for changes.
+For details on how to create a Git repos for your project see [here](https://github.com/felicity-borg/Microsoft-TDSP/blob/master/Docs/createRepo.md).

 1. [Link a work item to an Azure Repos branch](#LinkWorkItem-1)
 2. [Work on the branch and commit changes](#WorkCommit-2)